extemporelang/vscode-extempore/README.md

 - allow for multiple simultaneous connections (on different host/port)
 - more snippets
-- make `Extempore Eval` send the current top-level `define`/`bind-func` for evaluation, rather than the directly enclosing one
 - play nice with paredit/parinfer/other fancy editing tools

 ## Changelog